9 eco-friendly habits for a smart back-to-school season4 minutes reading

 This back-to-school season, ditch the plastic sandwich bags, single-use juice boxes and utensils.
 Switch to reusable containers, if possible, and replace plastic wrap with wrap made from beeswax.

 Prepare, reheat, enjoy, wash and repeat.
-No more lunchtime waste.
+Zero waste!

 While this is a small action, it can make a big difference.
 Landfills are already overflowing, but Quebecers continue to produce more waste.
 According to the most recent data from Recyc-Québec, each resident generated an average of 697 kg of garbage in 2018, up from 685 kg in 2015.